-The aim of the LAS Complaints Procedure is to provide a clear framework for investigating complaints and breaches of the Standards and to ensure that each case will be dealt with appropriately and in a consistent manner.
+The aim of the LAS Complaints Procedures is to provide a clear framework for investigating complaints and breaches of the Standards and to ensure that each case will be dealt with appropriately and in a consistent manner.

 .
 LAS cannot start an investigation of matters until written confirmation that this process has been completed has been received.

 The process for raising a complaint against a letting agent differs to that of a landlord.
 All letting agents operating in Scotland must comply with the Letting Agent Code of Practice and are regulated by the Scottish Government.
 Landlords or tenants wishing to raise a complaint must in the first instance refer to the Housing and Property Chamber – First-tier Tribunal and follow the complaints process as detailed.
 Should there be matters outstanding at the end of this process, which are covered by the Standards, the LAS letting agent complaints procedure can then be put into place.